System Wide Considerations

 For the purpose of this description, assume you are using the Zynq SOC used in AMP system architecture with SMP Linux running on the dual Cortex A9 cores, and a RTOS on one instance of Microblaze soft core, and bare metal on another instance of Microblaze soft core in the fabric.

-The following image illustrates the memory layout for Linux master/RTOS-based remote application, and RTOS-based master/bare metal-based remote application in chain configuration.
-Determinint the Memory Layout in an AMP System
+The following image illustrates the memory layout for Linux host/RTOS-based remote application, and RTOS-based host/bare metal-based remote application in chain configuration.